|

 The Mallet Land and Cattle Company, founded by David M. DeVitt and John

-was dissolved in 1944.
-It is now held in
+The Mallet cooperation was dissolved in 1944.
+It is now held in common by

-arts, Lubbocks food bank, and other community organizations.
-The Mallet Ranch continues to operate in the South
+other community organizations.
+The Mallet Ranch continues to operate in the

-Plains of Texas as a historic ranch first founded in the late 19th Century.
+South Plains of Texas as a historic ranch first founded in the late 19th

 Malone, Ross L.